 If you opt into War Mode, you are given the ability to use the Honour Talents out in the world.
 Defensive talents will depend on how comfortable you are with your base kit and if you expect to get attacked by other players.
 Given that PvP is outside the scope of this guide, only the offensive talents will be listed here.
 The PvP guide itself can be found here:

 - Concentrated Coolness is pretty great with no downsides.

 - Ice Form is a fairly short cooldown, useful if you find yourself never actually hitting Icy Veins while out in the world due to wanting to "save" it for any reason.
 It has some good synergy with Deep Shatter, but requires you to have multiple freeze cooldowns lined up.
-This will also drop Rune of Power if talented into it, making the lowered cooldown very useful.

 - Ring of Fire is not a great pick for PVE.
 Against NPCs, it is capped at 24% of your max health in damage.
 For the cast time and the awkward aiming, this is not a great pick.

 - Frost Bomb is a great choice.
 A nice delayed burst AoE hit, which can be Shattered.

 - Snowdrift works as a decent short-term stun, but the damage is underwhelming and requires targets to be extremely close to you.
 There are better options.

 Ice Wall is going to get a special mention.
 Having the ability to force line of sight, or wall an enemy player either in with you or away from you, is a pretty powerful utility.
 This feels like one of those things you should have with you just in case you are in War Mode.
 It is deceptively strong for the area denial utility.